 This Vulcan-inspired silhouette mural is located at 1818 Third Ave.
 N. Kyle Kruse and Stephanie Guckenberger created the Vulcan Mural Project, which brightens the city and showcases one of the staples of Birmingham — check it out today!

-Woodlawn’s newest mural
+Woodlawn’s bright mural

 This mural is a community-painted masterpiece located at 6 55th Place near First Avenue South.
 The people of Woodlawn were called to paint this as a way to express their voice about their community.
 The piece showcases a diverse patchwork of vibrant colors and elements of jazz music.